tonghuikang/blog/_posts/2025-11-04-arc-agi-2-attempt.md

 ```
 <|im_start|>user
-Implement a Python function that maps the input to the outuput.
+Implement a Python function that maps the input to the output.

-The function docustring should include
+The function docstring should include
 - some key observations
-- the general prodcedure
+- the general procedure

 def solve(grid: list[list[int]]) -> list[list[int]]:
     """